 Supporting Question: What are the best explanations for why writing developed in Mesopotamia?

-On a historical map, locate the Tigris and Euphrates Rivers and identify Sumer, Babylon, and Assyria as successive civilizations and empires in this region, and explain why the region is sometimes called “the Fertile Crescent.”
-On a modern map of western Asia, identify the modern countries in the region (Iraq, Iran, and Turkey).

-Identify polytheism (the belief that there are many gods) as the religious belief of the people in Mesopotamian civilizations.
+Explain how the presence of the Tigris and Euphrates Rivers contributed to the development of agriculture and ancient complex societies; explain why historians have called the region that surrounds these rivers “the Fertile Crescent.”

+On a map of archaeological sites in the region, and identify the locations and time periods of the Sumerians, Babylonians, and Assyrians as successive states and empires.

-Describe how irrigation, metalsmithing, slavery, the domestication of animals, and inventions such as the wheel, the sail, and the plow contributed to the growth of Mesopotamian civilizations.
+Describe how irrigation, mining and metalsmithing, agriculture, the domestication of animals, and inventions such as the wheel, the sail, and the plow contributed to settlement and the growth of Mesopotamian civilizations.

-Describe the important achievements of Mesopotamian civilization.
+Analyze the important characteristics and achievements of early Mesopotamia.

-its system of writing (and its importance in record keeping and tax collection)
+a complex society with rulers, priests, soldiers, craftspeople, farmers, and slaves

+a religion based on polytheism (the belief in many gods)
-monumental architecture (the ziggurat)

-the creation of the first epic stories (the Epic of Gilgamesh) and art (large relief sculpture, mosaics, and cylinder seals)
+monumental architecture (the ziggurat) and developed art (including large relief sculptures, mosaics, carved cylinder seals)

+cuneiform writing, used for record keeping tax collection, laws and literature

-the first set of written laws in the Code of Hammurabi (“an eye for an eye”).
+the first epic (the Epic of Gilgamesh) and the first set of written laws (the Code of Hammurabi, for example, “If a man put out the eye of another man, his eye shall be put out.”
+[An eye for an eye]).

-Suggested Primary Sources in Appendix F: excerpts from The Epic of Gilgamesh (c.2150-1400 BCE); excerpts from the Code of Hammurabi (c.
-1754 BCE)

-Egypt, c.
+Ancient Egypt, c.
 3000-1200 BCE

-Supporting Question: Who benefitted most from ancient Egypt’s rigid system of classes?
+Supporting Question: How did Ancient Egypt’s rigid class structure affect its social and cultural development?

-On a historical map of the Mediterranean region, locate the Mediterranean and Red Seas, the Nile River and Delta, and the areas of ancient Nubia and Egypt.
-Identify the locations of ancient Upper and Lower Egypt and explain what the terms mean.
-On a modern map, identify the modern countries of Egypt and Sudan.
+Identify the locations of ancient Upper and Lower Egypt and ancient Nubia; and explain what the terms “Upper” and “Lower” mean in this context.

 Describe the significance of the Nile River to ancient Egyptians.

-Suggested Primary Source in Appendix F: The Hymn to the Nile (c.2100 BCE)

-Describe the kinds of evidence that have been used by archaeologists and historians to draw conclusions about the social and economic characteristics of ancient Nubia (the Kingdom of Kush) and their relationship to the characteristics of ancient Egypt.
+Analyze the kinds of evidence that have been used by archaeologists and historians to draw conclusions about the social and economic characteristics of ancient Nubia (the Kingdom of Kush) and their relationship to the characteristics of ancient Egypt.

-Describe the role of the pharaoh as god/king, the concept of dynasties, significant acts of at least one Egyptian pharaoh, and the relationships among social classes (e.g., the relationship of the pharaoh to priests, nobles, government officials, soldiers, scribes, artisans, farmers, and peasants, laborers, and slaves).
+Analyze the role of the pharaoh as god/king, and describe how pharaohs were represented in painting and sculpture, the concept of dynasties, and significant acts of at least one pharaoh or queen (e.g., Khufu, Akhnaten, Ramses II, Nefertiti, Cleopatra).

+Describe the relationships among social classes (e.g., the relationship of the pharaoh to priests, nobles, government officials, soldiers, scribes, artisans, farmers, and peasants, laborers, and slaves).

-Describe the polytheistic religion of ancient Egypt with respect to beliefs about death, proper behavior, the afterlife, mummification, and the roles of different deities.
+Describe the polytheistic religion of ancient Egypt with respect to beliefs about death, proper behavior, the afterlife, mummification, and the roles of deities.

-Suggested Primary Source in Appendix F: excerpts from The Egyptian Book of the Dead, Negative Confessions (c.
-1570-1069 BCE)

-Summarize important achievements of Egyptian civilization.

-the agricultural system

-the invention of a calendar

-the invention of papyrus and hieroglyphic writing

-monumental architecture and sculpture such as the Pyramids and Sphinx at Giza
+Summarize important achievements of the Old, Middle, and New Kingdoms (e.g., the agricultural system; knowledge of mathematics, astronomy, the invention of a calendar; the invention of papyrus and hieroglyphic writing; the organization of monumental building projects such as the Pyramids and Sphinx at Giza